top of page

 Obtrusive can refer to a physical object, such as a building or piece of furniture, that stands out in a way that is unwelcome or disruptive.
 It can also refer to a person's behavior or mannerisms, such as talking loudly or interrupting others, that are disruptive or annoying.
 In literature, obtrusive can refer to an author's style or technique that is excessively noticeable and detracts from the overall reading experience.
 In music, it can refer to an instrument or sound that is excessively loud or harsh, making it difficult to listen to.
 Obtrusive elements can be considered as those that distract or detract from the overall experience or the focal point.

-Example sentences of obtrusive
+Example sentences containing obtrusive

 1. The obtrusive billboard blocked the view of the picturesque landscape.